johnnyji/jekyll_blog/_posts/2015-08-26-handing-async-actions-in-reflux.markdown

 Now that we understand the general workflow, let's hook up our API Util classes!

-First we need to create a class that acts as a wrapper for all our API calls.
+We need to create a class that acts as a wrapper for all our API calls.
 It may be very tempting to just fall back to using jQuery's `$.ajax` (which is awesome, I'm not knocking it one bit), but if that's all we're using jQuery for, then there's no need to include the entire dependency in our project.
 It'd be much easier to write our own AJAX wrapper, which would look something like this:

 {% highlight javascript %}
 export default class ApiCaller {
-  constructor() {
-    this.urlPrefix = '/api';
-  }

   // this method assumes that you are sending/receiving JSON
   // options: { url: ..., method:..., data:... }
-  _sendAjaxRequest(options) {
+  static sendAjaxRequest(options) {
     return new Promise((resolve, reject) => {
       let request = new XMLHttpRequest();
       request.open(options.method, options.url);